SABR Digital Library: '75: The Red Sox Team that Saved Baseball

 - E-book: Click here to download the e-book version of '75: The Red Sox Team that Saved Baseball for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on the '75: The Red Sox Team that Saved Baseball paperback edition for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on the '75: The Red Sox Team that Saved Baseball paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book